mtxadmin/zabbix/SSL certificates/README.md

 2. Edit check_ssl_certs_urls_list.txt and write there all needed urls for monitoring

-3. Run script check_ssl_certs.ps1 with elevated permissions and check for errors.<br>
+3. Run script check_ssl_certs.ps1 and check for errors.<br>
-    - Login to server with account which has sufficient permissions for reading DFS-R data
+    - Login to server
-    - Run Powershell ISE "as administrator" (from context menu)
+    - Run Powershell ISE
     - Open check_ssl_certs.ps1
     - Edit first line of script with $zabbix_server_url variable.
 Save script.
     - Tailor function Zabbix-GetProxyByHostname for your infrastructure and naming conventions.